Research-Based Argument (RBA)

 You might find it helpful to keep the following tips in mind to guide you in your writing and research:

 • Source Integrity: in the TIC, I was mostly concerned with the fundamentals of the critical conversation.
 From this point forward, I will be paying more attention to the quality of your sources.
 Just having a source is no longer enough; you need to find the best possible source for your argument.
 Remember that 2-page source that was more of a summary of other research, or a journalistic gloss on a complex subject?
 It’s time to dig deep for what we might call “The Source Itself.”
-The goal here is to get to the root of the conversation.

 • As always, document your sources as you go and format your paper according to MLA guidelines.
 You need to include the MLA works cited list in your RBA rough draft as well.